 But since Republicans chose that course, they have lost the popular vote in five of six presidential elections.
 Mitt Romney’s defeat even in such a grinding economy shows the need for his party to find a more inclusive path.
 And the high-stakes budget maneuvering now nearing its climax offers the GOP a chance to start forging one.

-This article appears in the Dec.
-15, 2012, edition of National Journal as Then and Now.
+This article appears in the December 15, 2012, edition of National Journal Magazine as Then and Now.